 I found that any driver that asked where we were from ended up being dodgy, got our attention off the meter and one stole my camera while talking to me.
 Stupid, I had the camera in a pouch on my belt. over 9 years ago

 Well... what is 'being ripped off'?
 It's all relative.
 If you find yourself haggling over what translates to 10 or 20c then step back have have a long hard think about things.
 The fact you are in Vietnam means you have more money than the vast majority of people.
-Agree on a taxi fare before you take the ride, shop around first and get a feel for prices and accept that tourists (and even foreigners who live in Vietnam) will pay a higher price than the locals. over 8 years ago
+Agree on a taxi fare before you take the ride, shop around first and get a feel for prices and accept that tourists (and even foreigners who live in Vietnam) will pay a higher price than the locals. almost 9 years ago

 You can avoid taxi scam by booking private airport transfer service in advance.
 For my last trip to Viet Nam, I got cheated in Hanoi.
 I and driver agreed on a price for the trip, let’s say $20.00, then once I arrived at my hotel the cabbie seems to remember agreeing on $35.00.